-The Microsoft Fix It Solution Center is an online tool that helps you to quickly find and fix common system issues.
-Once you’ve entered the symptoms, you can either download an executable to automatically fix the issue or be directed to a relevant Microsoft Knowledgebase Article that explains what the cause and recommend workaround is.
+Microsoft Easy Fix Solutions, formerly known as Microsoft Fix It, is a series of troubleshooting applications that target helping to resolve specific system issues.
+From the Microsoft Easy Fix Solutions home page, or from a Microsoft Support Knowledge Base article, you can download an executable to automatically fix the issue or be directed to a relevant walkthrough that explains what the cause and recommend workaround is based on your answers to troubleshooting questions.

 2. Problem Steps Recorder

-Hidden away in Windows 7 / Windows 2008 and above is a neat little utility called Problem Steps Recorder (psr.exe).
+Hidden away in Windows 7+ and Windows 2008+ is a neat little utility called Problem Steps Recorder (psr.exe).
 The Problem Steps Recorder will record the step-by-step interactions that occur while the user replicates the problem, taking screenshots of every action.
 It then bundles all this into a report with detailed information and any relevant error logs.

 This tool is great if you have a user in your environment who is experiencing an issue that you want to gain more information about and the steps they took to reproduce the problem, or if you want to create a report to send to a third party vendor as part of a support case.